 • Initial Moisture Content Assessment

 Before embarking on the kiln drying process, it’s a cardinal rule to determine the moisture content of the wood using a moisture meter.
-This gives you an accurate starting point to face off with the kiln drying process.
+This gives you an accurate starting point to face the kiln drying process.

 • Air Drying: The First Step in Kiln Drying

 The initial stage in the kiln drying process is air drying.
 This involves exposing the wood to natural air and sunlight, an effective way of eliminating the primary layer of moisture.
-In this stage, proper stacking of the wood, and ensuring good airflow are vital steps to ward off any unsought effects on the wood.
+In this stage, proper stacking of the wood and ensuring good airflow are vital steps to ward off any unsought effects on the wood.

 • Transition from Air Drying to Indoor Drying